StevenBlack/vocab/vocabulary.md

 twice is contumacious.

+### Conway's Law (law of software)
+Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.  -- Melvin Conway, 1968

 ### corpus
 All the writings or works of a particular kind or on a particular subject; a collection or body of knowledge or evidence